Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Introduction

 The advances in imaging technology make it possible to diagnose skin lesions by analysing optical images of the skin lesions.
 The imaging modalities in skin examination include reflectance confocal microscopy, total body photography, teledermatology, and dermoscopy.
-Among all the imaging modalities, dermoscopy is a non-invasive imaging method without reflecting light to examine the skin lesions with up to 10x magnification \citep{loescher2013advances}.
-However, manually analysing dermoscopic images is time-consuming, and the examination results are subjective to the healthcare providers.
-Moreover, diagnostic accuracy requires extensive training, practice, and professional experience in understanding various features and morphologies \citep{rosendahl2011diagnostic}.
+Among all the imaging modalities, dermoscopy is a non-invasive imaging method without reflecting light to examine the skin lesions with up to 10$\times$ magnification \citep{loescher2013advances}.
+However, manual analysis of dermoscopic images is time-consuming, and the examination results are subjective to healthcare providers.